 Pawna Lake - 7 km

-Pawna Lake (Pavna Lake) is an artificial lake formed by the Pawna dam built across the Pawna River nearby Lonavla.
+Pawna Lake (Pavna Lake) is an artificial lake formed by the Pawna dam built across the Pawna river nearby Lonavla.
 The lake attracts many tourists due to its imposing natural ambience and cool climate.
-From the dam site one can view the majestic sights of Tungi, Logagarh and Tikona forts.
+From the dam site one can view the majestic sights of Tungi, Lohagad and Tikona forts.

 Karla & Bhaja Caves - 12 km

 Karla and Bhaja Caves, located in the hills at a distance of 11-km from Lonavla, are important places to visit.
 These rock-cut cave temples dating back to 2nd century BC and are amongst the oldest and finest examples of Buddhist rock cut temple art in India, belonging to the Hinayana sect of Buddhism.
 Adventure seekers can try their hand at rock climbing at the Duke's Nose peak and other locations in the Karla hills, near Lonavla.

 Lohagad, literally means Iron fort, is an important hill fort used extensively by Chatrapati Shivaji.
 It has a long history and was used by all dynasties who ruled Vidharbha and Maratha kingdoms.
 The fort is placed at an altitude of more than 1050 meters.
 This fort is situated on the Sahyadri ranges and divides the Pavna basin and Indrayani basin.

 The fort site is a fine destination for tourist with interests in architecture, archeology and history.
 The actual date of original fort is not clearly known but the known records points out some additional constructions such as a step well and big tank during eighteenth century.
 The ancient fort's four mammoth gates are still intact and are in good condition.